-Treating this disease is complicated because the bacteria possess an unusually thick, waxy cell wall which isn’t easy for drugs to penetrate and because it has the ability to survive in multiple locations in the body as well.
+Treating this disease is not just complicated because the mycobacteria possess an unusually thick, waxy cell wall which isn’t easy for drugs to penetrate but also because it has the ability to survive in multiple locations in the body as well.
 Of huge significant, it also has the unusual capacity to ‘hideout’ in the body for years following the first infection – a condition which is called ‘latent infection’.

 Because the bacteria are so hardy it means that even straightforward treatment of standard ‘drug-susceptible’ TB needs a combination of four different drugs taken for at least six months.
 With drug-resistant strains, it needs six drugs with pernicious and often permanent side-effects for between 9 and 24 months with very poor treatment outcomes indeed.

 TB bacteria also have certain attributes which make them able to develop resistance to antibiotics.
 When such resistance exists to the two strongest standard TB drugs, Rifampicin and Isoniazid, ‘first line’ drug therapy becomes ineffective, and so it’s called ‘multidrug-resistant’ or MDR-TB.
 In such instances weaker and more toxic second-line drugs have to be used, normally six drugs for 24 months including daily injections for the first six months all with poor treatment outcomes and pernicious and often permanent side-effects.
 New shorter regimens are emerging which appear to have less problematic side-effects, although they are still far from optimal in terms of successful outcomes and largely unaffordable.

 Tuberculosis is the world’s first (and so far only) major airborne drug-resistant epidemic and its toll is increasing year on year.
 A quarter of a million people are estimated to have died from multi-drug resistant TB (MDR-TB) in 2017 (and it may well be more) amounting to one-third of all deaths from drug-resistant or 'AMR' disease.